SmoothSpatula/RoRRRandomizer/README.md

 1. Download the [latest Return Of Modding release](https://github.com/return-of-modding/ReturnOfModding/releases) and follow the [Manual Installation instructions](https://github.com/return-of-modding/ReturnOfModding#manual-installation) to install it.
 2. Download this mod and extract it into the `ReturnOfModding/plugins` folder.
 3. The mod should now be loaded.
 Enjoy!

-* If you want to manually edit your config file, you can it find in the `ReturnOfModding/config/RoRRRandomizer` folder.

 ## Special Thanks To
 * Molk for the idea